renkilaharsha/speech_to_text/Design_Document.md

  New functionality :- Sentimentment analysis of speaker(wheather the speech is positive or negative or neutral)

-   1. Define the rules of functionalities in the ina file.
+   1. Define the rules of functionalities in a file.

-   2. Save the functionality defines in a seperate file.
+   2. Save the functionality defined in a seperate file.

    3. Add the the Sub Module(sentiment) in the module(Project).